Koala wanders into Australian family's home and climbs their Christmas tree

 Hearne-Hellon told CBS News that two of the group's volunteer rescuers were able to retrieve the koala in "just a few minutes" from its festive spot in the tree.

-McCormick posted a video of the rescue on Facebook, showing the volunteers carefully approaching the creature and even giving the animal a few pats.
+McCormick posted a Facebook video of the rescue, showing the volunteers carefully approaching the creature and even giving the animal a few pats.
 "She's very calm," McCormick can be heard saying in the video.

 The volunteers placed a towel over the koala and began to move it, which prompted it to appear to growl.
 They then carefully lifted the creature off the tree and into a carrier.